bernabedev/gai-cli/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)
 [![Built with: TypeScript](https://img.shields.io/badge/Built%20with-TypeScript-blue.svg?logo=typescript&logoColor=white)](https://www.typescriptlang.org/)

-Say goodbye to tedious commit messages. `gai` is a command-line interface (CLI) that leverages Google's Gemini AI to automatically generate clear, concise, and conventional commit messages from your staged changes.
+Say goodbye to tedious commit messages. `gai` is a command-line interface (CLI) that leverages AI to automatically generate clear, concise, and conventional commit messages from your staged changes.

 ## Features

--   **Intelligent Commit Generation**: Uses Google Gemini to analyze your code changes (`git diff`) and write a high-quality commit message.
+-   **Intelligent Commit Generation**: Analyzes your code changes (`git diff`) and writes a high-quality commit message.
--   **Conventional Commits Compliant**: Generated messages follow the [Conventional Commits](https://www.conventionalcommits.org/) specification, improving your project's history clarity.
+-   **Zero Configuration Required**: Works out-of-the-box by using a public backend.
+No API key needed to get started.
--   **Highly Customizable**: Force a specific commit type, add a scope, or generate messages in different languages.
+-   **API-Key Optional**: You can optionally provide your own Google Gemini API key for private, direct API access.
--   **Seamless Git Workflow**: Integrates directly with your existing Git workflow.
-Use it to stage all files, amend previous commits, or just to get a message suggestion.
+-   **Conventional Commits Compliant**: Generated messages follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.
--   **Safe & Transparent**: Use `--dry-run` to preview the commit message and command before execution, and `--verbose` for detailed output.
+-   **Seamless Git Workflow**: Integrates directly with your Git workflow, supporting staging, amending, and more.
--   **Runtime Agnostic**: Works in any standard Node.js environment.
+-   **Safe & Transparent**: Use `--dry-run` to preview the commit and `--verbose` for detailed output.

 ## Prerequisites